 Even though I didn’t enjoy all the delicacies as much as my dad did, I learned to appreciate food from other cultures.
 Some of my fondest Sunday memories were going to a local chicken coop with my family after church.
 My father would pick out a fresh rooster.
 The store would kill it, clean it and then we would take it home to cook.
 My mother would cook the rooster in red gravy and it was served with homemade pasta or risotto on the side.
 Pasta was hand made by my father’s aunts.
 They would make huge batches for everyone.

 If you stopped at their house on the day they were making it, you would see a kitchen table covered with flour and rows of pasta drying on the table.
 If you’ve never had sauce made with rooster, you are missing out.
 I remember it being the most flavorful red sauce there is.

 New Modern Day Recipe

 This recipe was recreated to fit my family’s modern day schedule and to make cooking dinner a bit easier than going out and getting a live rooster to cook.
-I used chicken instead of rooster as I would not even know where to buy a rooster.
+I often make chicken for dinner.
+In this recipe I used chicken instead of rooster as I would not even know where to buy a rooster.
 This easy chicken cacciatore recipe is a favorite in my meal rotation.
 It is versatile in the fact that it can be served with rice, pasta, polenta or crusty bread.
 It is easy to make and it is one of the recipes that my children have always helped me make.
 They are older now but but I love looking at this photo from when they were younger and helped me in the kitchen.